MartinWie/PassGen/README.md

         - hx-Ext json-enc
         - and from buttons and settings use local storage
         - Change slider so live and not only release
+- Add go home button to expired shares page
+- Make contrast/shadows on light theme better
+- Generate a link where user generate a private key and the creator gets the public link
 - add required footer stuff
 - host(passgen io/sh/...?)
 - Add Keyboard navigation